u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/shipping/operation/label_type.rst

 Overview
 ========

-In Odoo, there are a variety of different types of shipping labels that can be selected for delivery orders.
+In Thrive Bureau ERP, there are a variety of different types of shipping labels that can be selected for delivery orders.
 Depending on the types of shipping packages used, different label sizes may be more appropriate, and can be configured to fit the package.